sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 ### Delete

-Finally we add the delete method, which looks like a lot like the previous one:
+Finally, we add the delete method, which looks like a lot like the previous one:
 ```ts
 @Delete(':id')
 @HttpCode(204)